junguler/m3u-radio-music-playlists/README.md

-### Listen to music online using this repo's github page
+<h3 id="listen-to-music-online-using-this-repos-github-page">Listen to music online using this repo's github page</h3>
-all of the stream files in the root folder of this repo can be listened to using their own page on this repo and the amazing [webamp player](https://github.com/captbaritone/webamp), use the playlist buttons or click on the entries and hit play
+<p>all of the stream files in the root folder of this repo can be listened to using their own page on this repo and the amazing <a href="https://github.com/captbaritone/webamp">webamp player</a>, use the playlist buttons or click on the entries and hit play</p>
 <table>
 <thead>
 <tr>